Tural-Binnatov/Tural-Binnatov.github.io/README.md

-#  Margaretas Bröd & Bakverk – Bakery Website
+#  Margaretas Bröd & Bakverk – Version

-Welcome to the official website project for **Margaretas Bröd & Bakverk**, a beloved Swedish bakery known for its traditional craftsmanship, locally sourced ingredients, and timeless flavors.
-This responsive and modern website serves as the digital storefront for the business, showcasing the story, product range, and custom ordering options for customers.
+Welcome to the official website project for **Margaretas Bröd & Bakverk**, a premium beloved Swedish bakery known for its traditional pastries, locally sourced ingredients, and timeless flavors.
+This is the remastered version of the current website.
+This is much more responsive and modern website that serves as the digital storefront for the business, showcasing the story, product range, and custom ordering options for customers.

 ---